Meet Our Administration

 William Stockman, VMD – Board of Directors

 Dr. Stockman graduated from the University of Pennsylvania School of Veterinary Medicine.
 He completed an internship followed by a surgical residency at the ASPCA hospital in New York City.
-Dr. Stockman is one of the founders of the Oradell Animal Hospital, and remains on staff as a consultant.
+Dr. Stockman is on the Board of Directors of our hospital.
 Dr. Stockman enjoys boating, fishing, scuba diving and underwater photography.

 Heidi Petri, – Controller